yanghengtang/tp/docs/UserGuide.md

 **Format**: `delete_tag_p INDEX t\MEDICAL_CONDITION`

-* Deletes the input medical condition to the patient at the specified `INDEX`.
+* Deletes the input medical condition from the patient at the specified `INDEX`.
 * The index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * The given `MEDICAL_CONDITION` must be a present medical condition of the specified patient.